gramineproject/gramine/Documentation/devel/performance.rst

 #.
 RDTSC/RDTSCP instructions.
 These instructions are forbidden to execute in an
    SGX enclave on older machines.
 Unfortunately, many applications and runtimes use these instructions frequently, assuming that they are always available.
-   This leads to significant overheads when running such applications: Graphene treats each RDTSC instruction as trap-and-emulate, which is very expensive (enclave performs an AEX, Graphene enters the enclave, fixes RDTSC, exits the enclave, and re-enters it from the interrupted point).
+   This leads to significant overheads when running such applications: Gramine treats each RDTSC instruction as trap-and-emulate, which is very expensive (enclave performs an AEX, Gramine enters the enclave, fixes RDTSC, exits the enclave, and re-enters it from the interrupted point).
 Solution: move to newer Intel processors that like Icelake which allow RDTSC inside the enclave.